cloudytuts/website/content/en/tutorials/kubernetes/deploying-java-to-kubernetes.md

 ---
-layout: tutorial
+layout: course
+kind: course
 title: Deploying Java to Kubernetes
 series: Up And Running on Kubernetes
-categories: devops
+categories: kubernetes
-weight: 10
+weight: 50
 tags: nodejs kubernetes nginx docker
 date: "2020-06-30"
 description: Learn how to containerize your React applications and deploy them into Kubernetes.